 We evaluated the effect of rotenone treatment on natural-log-transformed electrofishing catch-per-unit-effort (CPUE; fish caught per 30 minutes electrofishing) of age-1 Largemouth Bass and stock-sized Bluegill (i.e., >80 mm) using a BACI analysis.
 To meet the assumption of normality, we added a 1 to all age-1 Largemouth Bass CPUE values because of zeros to allow for log-transforming the data; however, the Bluegill data did not contain zeros.
 We analyzed effects of rotenone application on Largemouth Bass recruitment using age-1 CPUE, and effects on non-target fish for rotenone application (i.e., stock-sized Bluegill) using Bluegill CPUE.
-For each dependent variable, we fit a linear mixed-effects model via maximum likelihood with an independent random effect of impoundment intercepts—no year effect for the same reason as above—and a fixed effect of rotenone treatment (control, once, or twice) on the natural logarithm of CPUE.
+For each dependent variable, we fit a linear mixed-effects model with an independent random effect of impoundment intercepts—no year effect for the same reason as above—and a fixed effect of rotenone treatment (control, once, or twice) on the natural logarithm of CPUE.

 We tested for compensatory age-0 Largemouth Bass survival after rotenone treatment using an index of Largemouth Bass age-0 survival.
 The survival index was calculated by dividing March age-1 electrofishing catches by the age-0 mid-summer follow-up seine (day-42) catches from the previous year, reducing our sample size by almost half from the previous analyses described above.
 We tested for differences in the survival index as a function of rotenone treatment frequency (i.e., no treatment, one year, two years) by fitting models on the natural logarithm of the survival index to meet the assumption of normality.
-We fit a linear mixed-effects model via maximum likelihood with an independent random effect of year intercepts with a fixed effect of rotenone treatment.
+We fit a linear mixed-effects model with an independent random effect of year intercepts with a fixed effect of rotenone treatment.

 [A]Results